 The Whitehall Mayor's Court is located at 360 S. Yearling Road, Whitehall OH 43213.
 For direction, see the map below.

 For information about your court date, see your citation or contact the Whitehall Clerk of Court Office at (614) 675-4845.
 The mayor's court in Whitehall hears cases every Tuesday in order of case type.
 Starting at 8:00am, the court handles traffic arraignments.
 The last hearings, trials, start at 11:00 and only happen the second Tuesday every month.

 Can I represent myself or do I need an attorney to accompany me?

 While you do not have to have an attorney accompany you to court, we strongly recommend that you do.
 An attorney can protect your best interests and ensure that your case is resolved in the most favorable way possible.
-Contact The Koffel Law Firm to discuss representation.
+Contact KBN to discuss representation.

 What do I have to bring with me to court?

 Before you go to your hearing at Whitehall Mayor's Court, make sure that you have a photo ID, your citation, and any necessary fees.
 If you cannot pay the fines or costs associated with your case, the court will give you some additional time to pay – however, the court asks that you bring a minimum of $50.

 Fill Out a Confidential Review Form